 - Git Bash (terminal + BASH emulation shell + git and many popular UNIX commands)

 - Hyper Terminal

-My favorite is Hyper Terminal because I like its cross platform consistency and it looks and “feels” the best.
+My favourite is the Hyper Terminal because I like its cross-platform consistency and it looks and “feels” the best.
 However, since it’s Electron app it is a bit slower than the rest.
 Also, it doesn’t come with any sort of Bash emulation shell so it’s using Command Prompt out of the box.
 If you want Bash emulation you can install GitBash and configure Hyper Terminal to use Git Bash shell.